shaiq-dev/eval/README.md

 ## Fast and efficient math expression evalvator in C

-It's a simple `eval()` functions that can evaluate mathematical expressions really fast.
+A simple `eval()` that can parse and evaluate mathematical expressions really fast.

 ### Usage
 ```c